jarch-ma/TLG/README.md

 [June 24, 2026]： We have released all the code of TLG.

-[June 22, 2026]： AFANet is accepted by IEEE Transactions on Image Processing (TIP).
+[June 22, 2026]： TLG is accepted by IEEE Transactions on Image Processing (TIP).

 ## Abstract
 <div align=center><img width="80%" src="Figs/Fig2.png"></div>